scollovati/api-scripts/rename-entries/README.md

 5. Open a command line interface, such as Terminal on a Mac or Command Pronpt in Windows.
 6. Navigate to wherever you put your files (e.g. `cd /path/to/project`).
 7. Set up a virtual environment if you haven't already: `python3 -m venv venv`
-8. Install the needed modules: `pip install -r Requirements.txt`
+8. Install the needed modules: `pip install -r requirements.txt`
 # Run the script
 6. Activate your virtual environment (Windows: `venv\\Scripts\\activate` Mac: `source venv/bin/activate`)
 7. Run the script: `python3 rename-entries.py`